DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ABN/ABN-lookup-and-validation.md

    - **Description** - Enter a description for the ABN validation provider
    - **Provider** - Select _Australian Business Number (ABN)_
    - **Token GUID** - Enter the security token received from the provider
-   - **Max search results** - Enter the applicable result, example 0
+   - **Max search results** - Enter the applicable result, example using 0 doesn't limit the search
    - **Active only** - ABN validation can create Tax exempt numbers.
-Setting this option to only allow active, will limit the ability to create only Tax exempt numbers that are active
+Setting this option to only allow active, will limit the ability to create only Tax exempt numbers that are active.
+Enabling this option doesn't limit the update functionality, for example where a previously Active ABN changed to Cancelled.

 ## Setup legal entity
 1. Go to **Organization administration > Organizations > Legal entities** and select the applicable legal entity.